10-Q 1 egp-20230930.htm 10-Q egp-20230930

 The consolidated financial statements include the accounts of EastGroup, its wholly owned subsidiaries and the investee of any joint ventures in which the Company has a controlling interest.

-As of December 31, 2022 and September 30, 2023, EastGroup had a 95% controlling interest in a joint venture arrangement which owns 6.5 acres of land in San Diego, known by the Company as the Miramar land.
-During the three months ended September 30, 2023, EastGroup acquired 29.3 acres of land in Denver, known by the Company as Arista 36 Business Park Land.
-A joint venture was formed through which EastGroup owns a 99.5% controlling interest in the property.
-As of September 30, 2023, EastGroup continued to hold a controlling interest in two joint venture arrangements.
+As of September 30, 2024 and December 31, 2023, EastGroup had a 95% controlling interest in a joint venture arrangement owning 6.5 acres of land in San Diego, known by the Company as Miramar Land.
+During the year ended December 31, 2023, a joint venture, in which EastGroup owns a 99.5% interest, acquired 29.3 acres of land in Denver, known by the Company as Arista 36 Business Park 1-3.
+As of September 30, 2024 and December 31, 2023, EastGroup continued to hold a controlling interest in these two joint venture arrangements.

 The Company records 100% of the assets, liabilities, revenues and expenses of the buildings and land held in joint ventures with the noncontrolling interests provided for in accordance with the joint venture agreements.

-The equity method of accounting is used for the Company’s 50% undivided tenant-in-common interest in Industry Distribution Center II.
+The equity method of accounting is used for the Company’s 50% undivided tenant-in-common interest in Industry Distribution Center 2.
 All significant intercompany transactions and accounts have been eliminated in consolidation.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses during the reporting period and to disclose material contingent assets and liabilities at the date of the financial statements.
 Actual results could differ from those estimates.